karan-parekh/DNA-Sequencing/README.md

 aims at automating this task and eliminate human error

 ## Summary:
 The task is to search for a particular region in the target sequence (a 9kb DNA strand) where the query sequence (another DNA strand of less than 40b) matches with the highest score/max similarity.
-This has to be repeated a multiple number of times for different query sequences on the same target sequence.
+This has to be repeated multiple number of times for different query sequences on the same target sequence.

 ## Working: